rishabhanand12/core_node/core/tasks.md

 1. Explain Node and V8 in your own words ?
 // Answer here...
+Node is a packaged compilation of google's V8 JS engine and

 2. Explain steps in REPL(here) and command to start REPL ?
 // Answer here...
+ Steps of REPL are
+ 1. Read code from terminal
+ 2. Evaluate them
+ 3. Prints the result
+ 4. Start the same loog again (i.e waits for code snippet)

 3. Run `index.js` in the same directory as script writer using `node FILE_NAME.js` and output result of console here.